 A Discovery Call.
 This is a 30-minute call where we have a casual conversation getting to know each other.
 In this call, both parties are able to see if there is synergy and good communication.

 A Consult Call.
 This is a paid one-hour call.
 I provide each person a Business Assessment Worksheet before the call that serves as our outline for discussion.
-Again, you can find this list on my previous blog, How to Save More Time allows both the business owner and myself in 2021
+Again, you can find this list on my previous blog, How to Save More Time in 2021.

 Then, we spend an hour of essential onboarding of the tasks that are listed.
 This is the time that I learn what the business owner is currently doing, provide suggestions of what they can immediately change to make things more efficient, and understand what our proposal will be for working together.